 Interesting fact: Runners high is now believed to be associated with the natural release of your own endocannabinoids!

 So, now we know that phytocannabinoids like THC can interact directly with our endocannabinoid receptors, can they interact with other types of receptors too?

 Yes, a good example of this is the phytocannabinoid CBD, it can regulate the number of endocannabinoids in our brain without binding to a receptor site.

 CBD inhibits the FAAH enzyme.
 Remember it was the FAAH enzyme that breaks down the endocannabinoid called anandamide.

 So, if CBD prevents the FAAH enzyme from breaking down anandamide, supplementing with CBD will mean there is more anandamide readily available for human cells to use.
 Through phytocannabinoid supplementation we are able to change/increase what’s called the endocannabinoid tone.

-CBD does not direclty bind with cannabinoid receptors, however it can bind directly with other receptor sites.
+CBD does not directly bind with cannabinoid receptors, however it can bind directly with other receptor sites.

-Ideally a person shouldn’t need to supplement, because that would mean they are functioning just as their body intended; in homeostasis.
+Ideally a person shouldn’t need to supplement with anything, because that would indicate they are functioning just as their body intended; in homeostasis.
 However sometimes we all need a little help.